rlsalcido24/dbtpcdi/models/synapse/README.md

 ## Synapse preparation
 ### External tables
 In order to Synapse being able to read data from ADLSgen2 we need to configure external data source and external file formats.
 For that you need to execute the following SQL-script using administrator permission.
 Note that it is assumed to use Managed Service Identity for authentication ADLSgen2.
 Therefore, you also need to assign **Storage Blob Data Reader** role for your Synapse managed service identity.
-The code is also available in [_tools/Synapse-ExternalTables.sql](./_tools/Synapse-ExternalTables.sql) script.
+The code is also available in the helpers directory.

 ```sql
 CREATE MASTER KEY ENCRYPTION BY PASSOWORD = '<strong_password>';